prioritizr/prioritizr/cran-comments.md

 ## Notes

 * checking installed package size ...
-NOTE installed size is 17.8Mb sub-directories of 1Mb or more: doc    1.8Mb libs  14.2Mb
+NOTE installed size is 25.5Mb sub-directories of 1Mb or more:
+    Meta   1.1Mb
+    R      1.2Mb
+    doc    3.2Mb
+    help   2.1Mb
+    libs  15.4Mb

     **The package makes extensive use of C++ code to reduce run time.**